-During the year ended December 31, 2019, Antero Midstream Partners issued \$650 million of senior notes prior to the Transactions and during the year ended December 31, 2020, we issued \$288 million principal amount of 2026 Convertible Notes.
-Additionally, we also received \$351 million for the sale of a noncontrolling interest in Martica during the year ended December 31, 2020.
+During the year ended December 31, 2020, we repurchased (i) \$1.1 billion aggregate principal amount of debt at a weighted average discount of 17% for \$900 million of cash and (ii) \$43 million of our common stock at weighted average price of \$1.54 per share.
+During the year ended December 31, 2020, we issued \$288 million principal amount of 2026 Convertible Notes.
+Additionally, we also received \$351 million for the sale of a noncontrolling interest in Martica and distributed \$36 million to the noncontrolling interest in Martica during the year ended December 31, 2020.
 See Note 4-Transactions and Note 8-Long-Term Debt for more information on these transactions, respectively.

 Refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Capital Resources and Liquidity" in our Annual Report on Form 10-K for the year ended December 31, 2019 for a discussion of the cash flows for the year ended December 31, 2018 compared to the year ended December 31, 2019.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Capital Resources and Liquidity" in our Annual Report on Form 10-K for the year ended December 31, 2020 for a discussion of the cash flows for the year ended December 31, 2019 compared to the year ended December 31, 2020.